This very simple, very old rhubarb custard pie recipe is the kind of no-nonsense recipe that's stood the test of time, so you know it's a good one!

 Place the second crust on top of the fruit.
 Trim and flute the edges of the crust.
 Dip your finger in water and run it along the edges of the bottom crust before putting the top crust in place.
 When you do this, it helps the two crusts stick together when you flute them.

-Use a small sharp knife to cut slits or a design in the crust.
+Use a small, sharp knife to cut slits or a design in the crust.
 It allows the steam from inside the pie to escape when you do.
 Brush the crust with a beaten egg white with about a teaspoon of water added.
 This step gives the top crust a lovely golden brown, shiny appearance.

 We love pie!
-I've often said, you can have your cake and it too; just give me some pie!
-Here are a couple of my husband's favorite pies!
-Old-fashioned Coconut Cream Pie and Lemon Meringue Pie!
+I've often said, you can have your cake and eat it too, but please, just give me some pie!
+Here are a couple of my husband's favorite pies and a couple of unique ones for fun!

 This is a recipe for a lovely old-fashioned double-crust rhubarb custard pie.

-Love, GB (Betty Streff)
+Love GB (Betty Streff)

 Sign up for my newsletter and receive a free gift!
 A printable sign that would look great in your kitchen, framed above your sink, or just placed anywhere to remind us how lucky we are to have dirty dishes!